emmanuelechefu/8dev-game/README.md

 Oh yeah, the game is runnable from the main menu, I made it.
 Feel free to make it *worse*.

-Okay sooooo, so basically to play the game **REDACTED**.
-If you accidentally enter the boss room before doing this icl youre just cooked.
-Also sometimes key spawns in walls and stuff idk what Jaleel did there.
-Anyways ummm have fun with the boss battles i created, feel free to add more. **REDACTED** so if someone wants to do that feel free, add as much **REDACTED** as possible.
-Also hit detection is kinda ass, **REDACTED** doesnt work yet althoughI did start to implement it, audio cuts in at random times sometimes and uhhhhh idk there are some other things i messed up but you guys got !!

-This was my first time coding in C sharp so everyone hop off my dick btw anyways enjoy.

 ## Ola